 Similarly in our own personal development, when trying to fix our flaws or improve ourselves with the adoption of healthy habits, we come across a similar pattern.
 The power of habit is a powerful thing.

-For example, if you play the guitar and you see a great guitar player just killing it.
-If the player is at a much higher level than you, you can see the millions of practice hours, the discipline, the proper practice routine, and myriad other details, show in their playing.
+For example, if you play the guitar and you see a great guitar player just killing it, you can almost see the millions of practice hours, the discipline, the proper practice routine, and myriad other details, show in their playing.
 You both have the same personal goal.
 You both want to be good at guitar.

 Aliens landed here.

-Another reason for this resistance is that the innovation does not look sexy or glamorous at first, whereas the current situation, although with its problems, still, somehow works.
-Tinkering with a weird idea might seem a waste of time but if it succeeds to are miles ahead.
-If you are trying different approaches and trying to master the basics with your guitar playing might seem like a waste of time but in time you will have a tremendous depth in your field while improving your craft tenfold.
+Another reason for this resistance is that the innovation doesn’t look sexy or glamorous at first, whereas the current situation, although with its problems, still, somehow cripplingly, works.
+Better safe than sorry right?
+Tinkering with a weird idea might seem a waste of time but if it succeeds you are miles ahead.
+If you are trying different studying approaches and trying to master the basics in music, your guitar playing might sound like dirt and seem like you are wasting your time.
+But in time you will have a tremendous depth in your field — not guitar specific — while improving your craft in music tenfold.

 This feeling of ‘aliens landed here’ is either a wake-up call, inspiring you to experiment and innovate or it leads you to self-depreciation and resentment which leads you to do nothing.